+On arrival:

-On arrival: • Check all rooms e.g. are there the correct • Ideally all the bedrooms should be together, number of beds, is there any damage which however if they are not ensure that members of needs to be reported etc. staff and/or volunteers spread out e.g. if the • Ensure there is no access to alcohol in the group is over three floors, there should be at rooms and that all rooms are non-smoking least one adult room on each floor • Ensure movie access is appropriate or not • Adults must never share a room alone with a available in the rooms child or young person • Ensure that everyone is aware of the fire exits • Have a meeting on arrival to review the and the emergency procedures programme and rule • Ensure there is somewhere to store money or valuables
+- Check all rooms e.g. are there the correct number of beds, is there any damage which needs to be reported etc. - Ensure there is no access to alcohol in the rooms and that all rooms are non-smoking - Ensure movie access is appropriate or not available in the rooms - Ensure that everyone is aware of the fire exits and the emergency procedures - Ensure there is somewhere to store money or valuables